A Banquet: Production

-Filming was completed on September 3, 2020.
+Filming was completed on 3 September 2020.

 Release

 At the beginning of December 2020 IFC Midnight acquired the North America distribution rights to the film.

-A Banquet had its premiere at the 2021 Toronto International Film Festival.
-It was released in select theaters and on digital platforms on 18 February 2022.
-It was released on Blu-ray in 2021 by UK distributor Second Sight Films as a special edition including the Blu-ray and essays by Alexandra Heller-Nicholas, Heather Wixson, and Jennie Kermode.
+A Banquet had its premiere at the 2021 TIFF.
+It was released in selected cinemas and on digital platforms on 18 February 2022.
+It was released on Blu-ray in 2021 by UK distributor Second Sight Films as a special edition including essays by Alexandra Heller-Nicholas, Heather Wixson, and Jennie Kermode.